Alcohol

 What Is the Economic Impact of Alcohol Addiction?

 The U. S. Centers for Disease Control and Prevention estimated that excessive alcohol use cost the nation over $250 billion in 2010.
 That suggests a huge drain on the American economy.
-Additionally, Texans paid approximately $26.5 billion—$703 for every resident—in 2013 for public healthcare costs, lost productivity, and other fallout resulting from excessive alcohol use.
+In 2013, Texans spent about $26.5 billion on public healthcare costs.
+This is $703 for each resident.
+This money went to cover lost productivity and other issues from heavy alcohol use.

 What Are the Side Effects of Alcoholism?